Long-term or Short-term Housing & Vacation Rentals

-Renting all or a portion of a dwelling for commercial purposes is considered doing business on the island requiring the owner(s) to obtain a City Business License.
-Doing business includes renting a dwelling or portion of a dwelling as temporary or short-term housing or as a vacation rental through such lodging websites as AirBNB.
+Renting all or a portion of a dwelling for commercial purposes is considered engaging in business on the island requiring the owner(s) to obtain a City Business License.
+Doing business includes renting a dwelling or portion of a dwelling as temporary or short-term housing or as a vacation rental through such lodging websites as AirBNB and VRBO.

 - A "bed and breakfast" means a single-family residence that is owner-occupied and in which (a) three or more guest rooms are provided within the residence or within accessory buildings, for compensation, as overnight accommodations for transient visitors who remain no longer than two weeks in any one visit, and (b) breakfast is customarily included in the charge for the room.
 A bed and breakfast lodging is not a hotel, motel, inn, home occupation or other use defined or regulated elsewhere in this title, except that bed and breakfast establishments containing one or two sleeping rooms may be considered a minor home occupation as defined and regulated elsewhere in the Municipal Code.

-- Please Note: Bed and breakfasts are prohibited in some areas of Bainbridge Island.
+- Please Note: Bed and breakfasts are prohibited in some areas of Bainbridge Island and this zoning restriction is applied to vacation rentals.
 Before you apply for a business license, contact Planning and Community Development to determine if your property is zoned appropriately for a bed and breakfast.